If you've logged into YouTube recently, you've probably seen a notification asking you to sign up for YouTube TV. But what exactly is YouTube TV?

-Currently, YouTube TV costs $35 per month, after a seven-day free trial, and does not tie users into annual contracts, so you can cancel at any time.
-While new members will pay $40 per month if they sign up after March 12, existing members will keep their $35 per month pricing.
+Currently, YouTube TV costs $40 per month, after a seven-day free trial, and does not tie users into annual contracts, so you can cancel at any time.
+It recently rose in price from $35 per month, after adding Turner networks.

 Adding on Showtime costs $11 per month, while Fox Soccer Plus costs $15 per month, Shudder costs $5 per month and Sundance Now is $7 per month.
 YouTube TV's also adding new optional add-ons, with NBA League Pass and MLB.TV coming soon at a to-be-determined price.